pennions/JET/README.md

 # 4. Architecture
 For designing this templating engine I have implemented the View and ViewModel part of MVVM (Model View ViewModel).

-The view is build based on the viewmodel, which gives a pre-rendered state.
+The view is created with help of the viewmodel, which gives a pre-rendered state.
 Then it can be interpolated (fill in the properties) with the same viewmodel.
-So if your viewmodel structure never changes, you can re-use the same rendered template even if its contents changes.
+So as long as your JSON model has the keys that are referenced in this pre-rendered state, you don't need to recompile.

 &nbsp;
 # 5. Viewmodel